dustinpfister/blog_posts/_posts/nodejs-request-streams.md

 This is an advanced post on node.js, and JavaScript that has to do with working streams using request over the built in modules for doing so.
 I will not be covering everything there is to know about request, let alone all the other topics of interest that branch off from this.
 If you want to learn the basics about request, I have [an older post on that](/2017/05/23/nodejs-request/).

+## 1.1 - Buffers

+In this post I will be making heavy use of Buffers, they come up a lot in node.js when working with streams.
+In this post I will be mostly working with chunks of data from requests using request, as that is what this is mainly what the post is on.
+However in some examples I will also be working with buffers when it comes to writing data to a file as well.
+If you are not to keen on buffers you might want to check out my [post on buffers](/2018/02/07/nodejs-buffer/), but the [node.js docs](https://nodejs.org/dist/latest-v8.x/docs/api/buffer.html) might very well be the best source on that subject.

 ## 2 - Just logging chunks of data as they come in.